LinuxBeaver/GEGL-GIMP-PLUGIN_Pencil/README.md

 gegl:pencil
 =========

-A custom GEGL operation (and by extension GIMP filter) renders a basic pencil drawing
+A custom GEGL operation (and by extension GIMP filter) renders a basic pencil drawing.
+Beaver programmed the filter while Gimp Chat user cli345 discovered the gegl graph algorithm.